AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-commerce.md

 {{$include /help/_includes/aem-assets-integration-beta-note.md}}

-Install and configure the AEM Assets integration for Commerce by adding the extension to the Commerce application, connecting to SaaS Commerce SaaS services, e Adobe I/O Events service, and connect to the Commerce SaaS.
+Install and configure the AEM Assets integration for Commerce by adding the extension to the Commerce application, connecting to Commerce SaaS services, e Adobe I/O Events service, and connect to the Commerce SaaS.

 ## System requirements